TheSpyder/rescript-webapi/README.md

 This project also forks [bs-fetch](https://github.com/reasonml-community/bs-fetch) and includes fetch as a first-class concept in the webapi.

-Primary development on this project is sponsored by [Tiny](https://github.com/tinymce/).
+During 2021-2022 the development of this project was sponsored by [Tiny](https://github.com/tinymce/).